awslabs/graphstorm/docs/source/index.rst

 - follow the :ref:`GraphStorm Quick-Start Guide<quick-start>` guide to run GraphStorm built-in data and models to get familiar with GraphStorm's usage of training and inference.
 - follow the :ref:`Use Your Own Graph Data<use-own-data>` guide to use your own graph data in GraphStorm.
-- read the :ref:`GraphStorm Configuration<configurations>` to learn hyperparameters provided by GraphStorm that can help to achieve the best performance.
+- read the :ref:`GraphStorm Configuration<configurations>` to learn configurations provided by GraphStorm that can help to achieve the best performance.

-[WIP]Scale to Giant Graphs
+Scale to Giant Graphs
 ---------------------------------

-For acquainted users who wish to use their own Graph Neural Network models in GraphStorm,
+For acquainted users who wish to train and infernece GraphStorm for very large graphs,

-- Run GraphStorm in Distributed running environment.
+- follow the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial to use GraphStorm in the distributed mode.
-- Run GraphStorm in SageMaker Distributed running environment.
+- follow the :ref:`Run GraphStorm in SageMaker<distributed-sagemaker>` to use GraphStrom in SageMaker distributedly.

 [WIP]Avanced Topics
 --------------------

-- Use Your Own GNN Models
+- [WIP] :ref:`Use Your Own GNN Models<use-own-models>`
-- APIs
+- [WIP]APIs

 Contribution
 -------------